VinceThi/low-rank-hypothesis-complex-systems/README.md

 - The tests in `tests/test_dynamics/` ensure that the complete dynamics and the reduced dynamics coincide in tensor form at $n=N$ (scripts test_<dynamics' name>}) and that the $x'$ and Jacobian matrices (found analytically or numerically) to compute the upper bound on the alignment error are correct (scripts test_error_vector_fields_<dynamics' name>).

 - The tests in `tests/test_graphs/test_compute_tensors.py` ensure that the tensors arising in the dimension reduction are well computed numerically.
 Simple speed tests for different methods (einsum, matmul, loop) to compute the tensors are also available.
+We also provide tests for the random graph generators (`tests/test_graphs/test_generate_<random graph name>.py`).

 - The tests `tests/test_singular_values/test_compute_effective_ranks.py` ensure that the effective ranks thrank and shrank under different norms (frobenius, spectral/operator, nuclear) gives the correct value in a simple example of a matrix of rank 20. thrank and shrank with different norms are also compared for the drosophila connectome.
 The script `tests/test_singular_values/test_compute_svd.py` contains simple tests for functions introduced in  `singular_values/compute_svd.py`.
 Finally, the tests in `tests/test_singular_values/test_optimal_shrinkage.py` ensure that for a given matrix shrank and thrank under different norms give the same results as the Matlab scripts optimal_shrinkage.m [Gavish, Matan and Donoho, David.
 (2016).
 Code Supplement for
 "Optimal Shrinkage of Singular Values".
 Stanford Digital Repository.